Building a Customer 360 Analytics Pipeline

 • All pipeline queries specify a source and a sink

 Unlike relational databases, all pipelines write their results into an output data stream (or sink).
-As a result, all pipelines are a single statement in the form INSERT INTO <sink> SELECT ...
-FROM <source>, where sink and source are streams you've defined.
+As a result, all pipelines are a single statement in the form INSERT INTO SELECT ...
+FROM, where sink and source are streams you've defined.

 Transform Call Logs

 As with most data services pipelines, the first step is to apply a variety of transformations to clean up and simplify the input data.
-For this example, an inner select is used to parse the XML object blob using thexpaths function and extract the desired fields.
-Then the start_time field is converted from a string to atimestamp type and the call_time_seconds field in converted to an integer.
+For this example, an inner SELECT is used to parse the XML object blob using the xpaths function and extract the desired fields.
+Then the start_time field is converted from a string to a timestamp type and the call_time_seconds field is converted to an integer.

 After creating a new pipeline and entering the SQL query, clicking the Run Preview button will verify its syntax and then fire up a new executable environment to process the next 10 records coming in from the source stream and display the results.
 Decodable handles all the heavy lifting on the backend, allowing you to focus on working directly with your data streams to ensure that you are getting the results you need.